alychinque/ChinquePortfolioWebsite/README.md

 - A progress bar with programming languages.
 - Menu compresses in small screens.
 - Projects linked to GitHub.
-- Icons takes the user to other pages(GitHub, LinkedIn).
+- Icons takes the user to other pages(GitHub and LinkedIn).

+## Design Choices 🎨
+The theme of this project is a website portfolio, So I chose a geometric image fixed on the background, it has green geometric forms with a dark background that remainds me of the movie **The Matrix**, with that rain falling down green characters and pictograms the "Matrix code".